Which OAuth 2.0 grant should I implement?

 Depending on whether or not the client is capable of keeping a secret will depend on which grant the client should use.

 If the client is a web application that has a server side component then you should implement the authorization code grant.

-If the client is a web application that has runs entirely on the front end (e.g. a single page web application) you should implement the password grant for a first party clients and the implicit grant for a third party clients.
+If the client is a web application that has runs entirely on the front end (e.g. a single page web application) you should implement the implicit grant.